 Growing lettuce from seed is just about one of the easiest things to grow in a garden.
 There is nothing like picking a basket full of lettuce to make a healthy salad.
 I like to grow my lettuce as soon as I can get my seeds into the ground.
 The variety of lettuce to grow by seed is endless.
-I also use a technique that allows me to have fresh lettuce all spring, summer and fall.
+I also use a technique that allows me to have fresh lettuce all spring, summer, and fall.

 Most lettuce likes to grow in cooler climates.
-Direct full sun and heat will cause your lettuce go to seed or bolt very quickly, which causes the lettuce to flower and turn bitter.
+Direct full sun and heat will cause your lettuce to go to seed or bolt very quickly, which causes the lettuce to flower and turn bitter.
 All is not lost.
 You can allow some of your lettuce go to seed and use those seeds the next year.
 Generally, lettuce will grow better in the spring and fall.
 If you have a nice shady spot in the summer to grow your lettuce, it can do very well.

 Rotating You Lettuce